-Contact your doctor immediately if your child misses a dose of the corticosteroid or vomits it up, or if their skin and/or whites of the eyes appear yellowish.
-You should also talk to your doctor about what to watch for after infusion, including the signs and symptoms of a viral respiratory infection, adjustments to your child’s vaccination schedule, and how to handle bodily waste in the first month.
+Contact your doctor immediately if your child misses a dose of corticosteroid or vomits it up, if their skin and/or whites of the eyes appear yellowish, or if your child experiences a decrease in alertness.
+You should also talk to your doctor about what to watch for after infusion, including any signs and symptoms of a possible infection, adjustments to your child’s vaccination schedule, and how to handle bodily waste in the first month.

 Thrombotic microangiopathy (TMA) has been reported to occur approximately one week following infusion.
 Seek immediate medical attention if your child experiences any signs or symptoms of TMA, such as unexpected bruising or bleeding, seizures, or decreased urine output.

 It’s important to understand that your child still has SMA after treatment with ZOLGENSMA.
 So work with your doctor and care team to understand any additional therapies and support that can help manage your child’s SMA.
 This could include physical and occupational therapy, along with nutritional and breathing support or cough assist, or both.

 For more helpful information, read the complete steps to starting treatment at ZOLGENSMA.com.

 If you have questions about ZOLGENSMA, talk to your doctor today.